nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 ## Introduction

-Observability is about bringing visibility into a system to see and understand the state of each component, with context, to support performance tuning, and debugging.
+Observability is about bringing visibility into a system to see and understand the state of each component, with context, to support performance tuning and debugging.
 To run a SaaS platform at scale, rich and detailed observability platform is a necessity.
-We take at a look at a set of monitoring dashboards designed for [each stage group](https://about.gitlab.com/handbook/product/categories/#devops-stages).
+We have a set of monitoring dashboards designed for [each stage group](https://about.gitlab.com/handbook/product/categories/#devops-stages).

 These dashboards are designed to give an insight, to everyone working in a feature category, into how their code operates at GitLab.com scale.
 They are grouped per stage group to show the impact of feature/code changes, deployments, and feature-flag toggles.